-The Company has properties in Mexico (the "Mexico Properties"), in Nevada, USA (the "USA Properties"), in Peru (the "Peru Properties") and in the Yukon Territory of Canada (the "Canada Properties").
+The Company has properties in Peru (the "Peru Properties"), in Nevada, USA (the "USA Properties") and in the Yukon Territory of Canada (the "Canada Properties").
 Following are summary tables of exploration and evaluation assets and brief summary descriptions of each of the exploration and evaluation assets:

-ALIANZA MINERALS LTD.

-(Formerly Tarsis Resources Ltd.)

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS

-FOR THE THREE MONTHS ENDED DECEMBER 31, 2015 AND 2014

-(Unaudited, presented in Canadian Dollars)
+ALIANZA MINERALS LTD. (Formerly Tarsis Resources Ltd.) NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED MARCH 31, 2016 AND 2015 (Unaudited, presented in Canadian Dollars)